Save 10% with our new release sale:

 Our price: $22.50

-This hardcover book will be released on Bruce Springsteen's 70th birthday, September 23, 2019.
-We'll ship to our customers immediately upon its release, starting with the earliest orders received.
+This hardcover book was released on Bruce Springsteen's 70th birthday, September 23, 2019.

 Long Walk Home: Reflections on Bruce Springsteen, edited by Jonathan D. Cohen and June Skinner Sawyers, commemorates the Boss’s seventieth birthday, explores his legacy, and provides a stirring set of testimonials that illustrate why his music matters.
 This unique collection features essays and reflections from a diverse array of writers who explain what Springsteen means to them and describe how they have been moved, shaped, and challenged by his music.